obidea/semantika-example/README.md

 What Next?
 ----------

-The examples above have given you a demonstration about how Semantika can seamlessly connect to a relational database and answers SPARQL queries based on the semantic mapping model provided by users.
-Semantika will also incorporate powerful reasoning in the presence of a domain model (i.e., an OWL ontology).
+The examples above have given you a demonstration of how Semantika can seamlessly connect to a relational database and answers SPARQL queries based on the semantic mapping model provided by users.
+Semantika will also incorporate a powerful reasoning in the presence of a domain model (i.e., an OWL ontology).

 1. To know better the system, you need to understand the concept of semantic mapping model.
 It's simple BTW.
 The mappings are just a specification about how your data (in database) has a certain meaning (in domain model).
    * Do it pragmatically.
 Go inside the `model/` folder and learn the [bsbm.mod.ttl](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.ttl) file (or alternatively [bsbm.mod.xml](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.xml)).